-There has been a lot of controversy among economists about the true scope of economic theory or its subject matter.
-Various economists have defined the subject matter of economics.
+There has been a lot of controversy among economists about the true scope of economic theory or its subject-matter.
+The subject matter of economics has been defined by various economists.
 Like Adam Smith defined it as, economics inquiries into the nature and causes of the wealth of nations.
 Ricardo defined economics as, "how the produce of the earth is distributed", that is economics deals with the distribution of income and wealth.
 A.C.
-Pigou says, "Economics studies that part of social welfare which can be brought directly or indirectly into a relationship with the measuring rod of money".
-Whereas Gustav Cassel defined economics as dealing with markets, prices and market exchange.
-Robbins has defined economics as a study of the allocation of scarce resources among competing ends or uses.
-The scope of economics has been divided into the following fields: Microeconomics and Macroeconomics and Positive Science and Normative Science
+Pigou says, "Economics studies that part of social welfare which can be brought directly or indirectly into relationship with the measuring rod of money".
+Whereas Gustav Cassel defined economics as a study of the allocation of scarce resources among competing ends or uses.
+The scope of economics has been divided into the following fields:Microeconomics and Macroeconomics and Positive Science and Normative Science